 An ISP is responsible for laying the roads (cables, fiber lines, wireless connections) that link your building to the rest of the city.
 Without them, you’d be isolated, cut off from all the other buildings and services.
 Just like you depend on water and electricity companies for everyday needs, you rely on your ISP to deliver internet access.

-• In networking terms: Your ISP provides the “last mile” connection, the pipeline that brings data from the global internet (the city) straight to your building’s doorstep.
+• Your ISP provides the “last mile” connection, the pipeline that brings data from the global internet (the city) straight to your building’s doorstep.

 ISPs maintain and upgrade the infrastructure that keeps data flowing smoothly.
 When roads wear out or become too crowded, ISPs add new cables, improve existing links, and invest in better equipment.
 They also monitor traffic patterns and help ensure fair and steady data flow.